alirezasaremi.com logo

 3. Comparing Architecture and Use Cases

-MCP and RAG both augment a model’s context, but they differ in the type of data and how it is retrieved.
-MCP deals with live, structured data via APIs.
-RAG deals with static, unstructured text via a vector search.
-MCP queries are deterministic and must be precise; RAG uses semantic similarity to find relevant passages.
-In terms of latency, MCP can be slower if the external API is slow; RAG adds a database lookup but can be cached.
+MCP queries are deterministic and must be precise, otherwise, RAG uses semantic similarity to find relevant passages.
+In terms of latency, MCP can be slower if the external API is slow and RAG adds a database lookup but can be cached.

 4. Choosing the Right Approach for Your AI

 Use MCP when you need up‑to‑date, structured information and can integrate with existing APIs securely.
-MCP is ideal for analytics, personalisation and business workflows.
+MCP is ideal for analytics, personalization and business workflows.
 Use RAG when your data is mostly static, unstructured and too large to embed in a model.
-You can combine both: an AI assistant could query an MCP server for real‑time metrics and use RAG for background knowledge.
-Ultimately the decision depends on your latency budget, data type and security requirements.

 5. Conclusion